apollographql/apollo-server/docs/source/api/apollo-server.md

 </td>
 <td>

-An array of objects representing [plugins](../integrations/plugins) to install in your server instance.
+An array of [plugins](../integrations/plugins) to install in your server instance.
+Each array element can be either a valid plugin object or a zero-argument function that _returns_ a valid plugin object.

-In certain cases, Apollo Server installs one of its built-in plugins automatically (for example, when you provide an Apollo Studio API key with the `APOLLO_KEY` environment variable).
+In certain cases, Apollo Server installs some of its built-in plugins automatically (for example, when you provide an Apollo Studio API key with the `APOLLO_KEY` environment variable).
 For details, see the API references for these plugins: [usage reporting](./plugin/usage-reporting/), [schema reporting](./plugin/schema-reporting/), and [inline trace](./plugin/inline-trace/).

 </td>
 </tr>